10 TIPS TO RELIEVE OSTEOARTHRITIS

 It is also found in cayenne pepper.

-Many Capsaicin cream is and recommended, but cayenne pepper spice can be mixed with foods for flavor and the health benefits.
+Many Capsaicin creams are recommended, but cayenne pepper spice can be mixed with foods for flavor and health benefits.

 3. Prescribed Medication To Remove Joint Pain

-Physicians can write prescriptions for pain that can,t be alleviated by over-counter medications.
+Physicians can write prescriptions for pain that can’t be alleviated by over-the-counter medications.
 Opioids are prescription pain relievers, but there is a risk of addiction or problems from improper use.

 There is an epidemic of opioid overdoses currently in this country.

-If your doctor Hydrocodone, or oxycodone may be prescribed if your doctor or physician determines you to be a low risk taker.
+Hydrocodone, or oxycodone may be prescribed if your doctor or physician determines you to be a low-risk taker.

 4. Remove Joint Pain With Heat

-Heat, applied in a number of ways, provides from arthritis pain.
+Heat, applied in several ways, provides some relief from arthritis pain.

-Fill a bath tub with warm water, use a warm washcloth, or buy a heating pad.
-Whatever method is used be sure as not to burn the skin.
+Fill a bathtub with warm water, use a warm washcloth, or buy a heating pad.
+Whatever method is used, be sure not to burn the skin.

 5. Exercise To Help Remove Joint Pain

 Strong muscle strength is needed to help reduce joint pain.
-With strong muscles, you are able to rely on them which helps puts less pressure on aching knees.
+With strong muscles, you can rely on them which helps put less pressure on aching knees.

 Strong muscles give the joints extra protection and cushion.
 Exercise is advised to further strengthen the joints and muscles.